SPSCommerce/sps-api-standards/standards/collections.md

 Cursor-based Pagination works extremely well when:

-- All collection-based endpoints **SHOULD** support cursor-based over offset-based pagination unless technology or performance makes offset-based pagination more advantageous.
+- All collection-based endpoints **MUST** support cursor-based pagination, offset-based pagination may be supported additionally if technology, requirements, and/or performance makes offset-based pagination more advantageous.
+- Offset-based pagination does not scale as you get further down the index calculating the offset on large sets of data.
 - A highly transactional database or lots of activity can make it difficult to use offsets effectively through a dataset.
 The paging window is subtly stabilized using a cursor or known established `next` page.

 The performance advantages may be a larger requirement than the capabilities you lose: